 Massage within 24 hours should stay light.
 Deep tissue or intense work can leave muscles tender, sore, or dull.
 That may affect how you move during sport.

-Light techniques may still help with relaxation, blood flow, and pre-event calm.
+Light techniques may still help with relaxation, comfort, and pre-event calm.
 Many athletes combine a light pre event massage with an active warm-up and recovery massage strategies after the event.

 Research suggests sports massage may help some people with soreness, comfort, flexibility, and perceived recovery.
 Performance effects vary.
 Your response depends on pressure, timing, training load, sport type, and how your body usually responds.